 Financial aid generally falls into two categories: gifts or self-help.
 Gift aid are scholarships and grants given to students and do not need to be repaid.
 Self-help aid includes loans that need to be repaid or work study that is earned.

 Scholarships are a form of gift-aid and do not require repayment.
 These can be awarded based on merit but also can be awarded based on financial need.
 Criteria such as academic achievement or athletic ability may apply.
-Click here for a list of available scholarships.

 Grants are a form of financial aid that does not have to be repaid.

 - Federal Pell Grants are awarded to any student filing a FAFSA who meets financial need and eligibility criteria as outlined through a federal formula.

 - Federal Supplemental Educational Opportunity Grant (SEOG) is a program that provides additional financial aid.
 Grants are usually awarded first to Pell Grant eligible applicants, then on a first-come, first-served basis.
 So make sure you apply early.
 Special grant programs are available to veterans or special need students.